availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

 Coupling this project with the AVAIL's map conflation work has multiple benefits.

-Firstly, it is a stated goal of the larger Road Network Reliablity proposal to contribute a reaseach tool to disaster and transportation planning communities.
+Firstly, it is a stated goal of the larger Road Network Reliability proposal to contribute a research tool to disaster and transportation planning communities.
 Providing a single tool that will enable end-to-end processing from source GIS files, through geo-spatial and network theory algorithms, to exploratory tools and generated reports will make for a much more valuable community contribution than separate